Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 ./bin/instance fg
 ```

-If it does not start up, you should continue with the next steps instead of trying to fix each issue as it appears.
+If it doesn't start up, you should continue with the next steps instead of trying to fix each issue as it appears.

 ## 2. Automated fixing with modernize